 Top left: Number of stimulus presentations during which the food alcove was approached at least once.
 Top right: Difference scores (CS+ minus CS-) for the data shown in A, showing the significant, though impermanent, impairment in the ACCX group.
 Bottom left/right: Proportion of time spent approaching the food alcove during CS+ and CS-.
-The sham group develop discrimination, but the ACCX group do not.
+The sham group developed discrimination, but the ACCX group did not.

-5. Simple Pavlovian-instrumental transfer
+4. Pavlovian-instrumental transfer

 Pavlovian-instrumental transfer is the phenomenon by which Pavlovian conditioned stimuli, presented noncontingently, alter the rate of ongoing instrumental responding.
-In its simplest form, the Pavlovian CS is associated with the same outcome as the instrumental response.
-Rats with anterior cingulate lesions were tested on such a task.

 - Subjects were those from the autoshaping performance study, except for two that fell ill (final n = 9 ACCX, 6 sham). - The task was conducted in the same apparatus used for the temporally discriminated approach and conditioned reinforcement tasks, which was new to the subjects.
 The method is based on Balleine (1994). - Two stimuli (a 3-Hz flashing light and a 10-Hz relay clicker) were designated CS+ and NEUT, counterbalanced across rats.
 A houselight was illuminated throughout. - Pavlovian training.
 Eight training sessions were given.
-Each session contained six 2-min presentations of the CS, during which reinforcement (45-mg sucrose pellet) was delivered on a random time (RT) 30-s schedule.
+Each session contained six 2min presentations of the CS, during which reinforcement (45-mg sucrose pellet) was delivered on a random time (RT) 30-s schedule.
 Stimulus presentations were separated by an interstimulus interval (ISI) of 2-4 min, during which no reinforcement was given.
 In the final session, two 2-min presentations of the NEUT stimulus were also given unreinforced, to reduce unconditioned suppression when this stimulus was subsequently presented during the test phase. - Instrumental training.
 Instrumental training was conducted in eight 30-min sessions with a single lever present.
 Responding was reinforced on a random interval (RI) schedule, whose parameter in subsequent sessions was 2, 15, 30, and thereafter 60 s. - Instrumental extinction.
 A single 30-min session was given in which the lever was available but unreinforced. - Transfer test.
 The transfer test was conducted over two sessions with the lever present but never reinforced.
 In each session, the CS, NEUT and ISI were presented four times each; they all lasted 2 min and were randomised in triplets.

-Anterior cingulate cortex lesions did not impair Pavlovian to instrumental transfer.
+Anterior cingulate cortex lesions did not impair Pavlovian- instrumental transfer.

-Both groups acquired the lever-press response at the same rate, and no difference emerged in the extinction session.
+Both groups acquired the instrumental response at the same rate, and no difference emerged in the extinction session.